NFL-Tom Brady retiring after 22 seasons - report | Sports-Games

 NFL-Tom Brady retiring after 22 seasons - report

+Tom Brady, widely considered the greatest quarterback in NFL history, is set to retire after 22 seasons and a record seven Super Bowl victories, ESPN reported on Saturday, however the player, his agent and his team have yet to confirm the news.

+Tom Brady, widely considered the greatest quarterback in NFL history, is set to retire after 22 seasons and a record seven Super Bowl victories, ESPN reported on Saturday, however the player, his agent and his team have yet to confirm the news.
+The 44-year-old spent 20 seasons with the New England Patriots, winning six Super Bowls, before relocating to Tampa Bay and leading the Buccaneers to a Super Bowl championship last season.

 The Buccaneers tried to convince him to come back for another season but he chose to prioritize his family and his health, ESPN reported.
-In a podcast recorded after Tampa Bay were eliminated from the playoffs by the Los Angeles Rams last weekend, Brady said he was "satisfied" with his career.

-Tom Brady, who is widely considered the greatest quarterback in NFL history, is set to retire after 22 seasons and a record seven Super Bowl victories, ESPN reported on Saturday, citing sources.
-The 44-year-old spent 20 seasons with the New England Patriots, winning six Super Bowls, before relocating to Tampa Bay and leading the Buccaneers to a Super Bowl championship last season.
+Brady's father disputed the ESPN report, telling KRON4 News that his son was not retiring.

+Brady's company TB12 appeared to confirm the report when it celebrated Brady in a since deleted tweet listing his accomplishments.
+"Thank you for it all," the tweet said.

-In a podcast recorded after Tampa Bay were eliminated from the playoffs by the Los Angeles Rams last weekend, Brady said he was "satisfied" with his career.
+In a podcast recorded after Tampa Bay were eliminated from the playoffs by the Los Angeles Rams last weekend, Brady said he was "satisfied" with his career, ramping up speculation that he was ready to walk away from the game.
 "I said this a few years ago, it's what relationships are all about," Brady said.

 "It's not always what I want.
 It's what we want as a family.
 And I'm going to spend a lot of time with them and figure out in the future what's next."
 Brady is the father of three and he and wife Gisele Bundchen have been building a house together near Miami.